 Qatar bans alcohol from soccer World Cup stadiums

-Category: News & PoliticsVia: perrie-halpern • one week ago • 48 comments
+Category: News & PoliticsVia: perrie-halpern • 2 weeks ago • 48 comments

 By: Alexander Smith

 Around 48 hours before the soccer World Cup kicks off, FIFA officials made the shocking announcement Friday that Qatar is banning alcohol sales from its stadium perimeters.

 The sport's troubled international governing body said in a tweet that the decision had been made "following discussions between host country authorities and FIFA."

 It is a remarkable, eleventh-hour policy change for the wealthy Gulf kingdom, which has had 12 years to organize the world's second-largest sporting event, after the Olympics.